Myocarditis (rare plural: myocarditides) is a general term referring to inflammation of the myocardium.

 late gadolinium enhancement

-- delayed myocardial enhancement in myocarditis is an indication of irreversible myocardial necrosis and fibrosis.
+- late enhancement in myocarditis is an indication of irreversible myocardial necrosis and fibrosis.

 - distribution of enhancement is variable, but classically involves the subepicardial myocardium (mid-interventricular and focal transmural patterns are also possible)